 The SQL language features several contexts where an expression is evaluated and the result converted to a boolean (true or false) value.
 These contexts are:

 To convert the results of an SQL expression to a boolean value, SQLite first casts the result to a NUMERIC value in the same way as a CAST expression.
-A NULL or zero value (integer value 0 or real value 0.0) is considered to be false.
+A numeric zero value (integer value 0 or real value 0.0) is considered to be false.
+A NULL value is still NULL.
 All other values are considered true.

 For example, the values NULL, 0.0, 0, 'english' and '0' are all considered to be false.
 Values 1, 1.0, 0.1, -0.1 and '1english' are considered to be true.